gbmhunter/blog/content/programming/microcontrollers/atmel/atmel-at32-family/re-programming-andor-modifying-the-dfu-bootloader.md

 *** multiple target patterns.
 Stop.
 ```

-So, it turns out someone at Atmel forgot to do a make clean before zipping up the project.
-The folder structure has residual .d files from a previous build step.
-These .d  iles contain Windows style paths.
-The Makefile is trying to parse these .d files and this is what is causing the multiple target patterns error.
-So you need to deleting all of the .d files to fix this.
+So, it turns out someone at Atmel forgot to do a `make clean` before zipping up the project.
+The folder structure has residual `.d` files from a previous build step.
+These `.d` files contain Windows style paths.
+The Makefile is trying to parse these `.d` files and this is what is causing the multiple target patterns error.
+So you need to deleting all of the `.d` files to fix this.

 ## Downloading The Toolchain